klinker24/Android-GiphySearch/README.md

 Giphy makes a public BETA API key available for any one to use during testing: `dc6zaTOxFJmzC`.

 They say that this BETA key is rate limited, so I recommend [applying](http://api.giphy.com/submit) for a production key.

-### Notes about the library

-GIFs are always automatically played when scrolling the list, there isn't and won't be an option for this.
-The GIF file format, in general is very wasteful, for this reason, the GIFs that are being played on the list are not the actual `.gif` files.
-Giphy provides a `.mp4` version of all of their GIFs.
-These are much lighter weight, load quicker, and have better quality.

-When a user does download the GIF to your app, it will download the `.gif` and not the `.mp4` video.
-To consume these GIFs within your app, I highly recommend the amazing [Glide](https://github.com/bumptech/glide) library.
-Glide is used in almost all of my applications.
-One thing to note about the library, when using it for animated GIFs, use `.diskCacheStrategy(DiskCacheStrategy.SOURCE)` to ensure load times are low.

 ## License